I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 The money person (i.e. the buyer) didn’t feel good about how they were spending his money.

-It should be noted that this new agency sucks at website development and marketing (the main job functions they were hired to complete).
+It should be noted that this new agency they hired sucks at website development and marketing (the main job functions they were hired to complete).
 But I know the owner of this agency, and he’s the best at making buyers feel amazing about the product.

 Things that might be more important to the success of your web development project than web development: